AlexanderParker/clacks/README.md

     > npm install clacks-p2p

 Also, you will need to have an SSL certificate and key handy.
-You can generate a self-signed one for testing (check out the **/test** folder and code for example)
+You can generate a self-signed one for testing (check out the [clacks-tests repository](https://github.com/AlexanderParker/clacks-tests) for example usage).

 **Starting a clacks node instance**